umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 ## What Courier does?

-From a high-level view, Courier is pretty simple.
-You tell it to deploy an item from one site to another, and Courier then figures out what is needed for that specific item to function on the site you want to transfer it to.
+When you tell Courier to deploy an item from one site to another, it figures out what is needed for that specific item to function on the site you want to transfer it to.

 When it has figured this out, it exports the selected item(s) and their dependencies to a folder, as xml files, along with any images, dlls, and so on.

-Optionally it can compare the packaged items as it finds them, to figure out if they have actually changed since the last update, and will skip those that have.
+Optionally it can compare the packaged items as it finds them, to figure out if they have changed since the last update, and will skip those that have.

-Finally, it will build a graph of the deployment, based on the order of dependencies, this means that Courier knows that for a document to be installed, it needs to have its document type, template, data types and so on present on the target website.
+Finally, it will build a graph of the deployment, based on the order of dependencies.
+This means that Courier knows that for a document to be installed, it needs to have its Document Type, Template and Data Types present on the target website.

 So, in short, it: